 One of the first things you need to consider when writing your professional bio is your audience.
 For example, if you are applying for a managerial position and your resume highlights your skills in administration and organization, you could include some personal details in your job description.
 In particular, you could include how you managed to develop and implement a good leadership style and how you could deal with difficult and sometimes controversial situations successfully.
 If, however, you’re applying for a position that requires a more hands-on approach to running the business, you could include more personal details.

 You need to take a step back and think about your qualifications.
 The personal details should be limited to your professional accomplishments.
-Including how many degrees you have would make you seem qualified for several positions but it would only show your potential employer that you are well qualified for one specific job.
+Including how many degrees you have would make you seem qualified for several positions.
+Still, it would only show your potential employer that you are well qualified for one specific job.
 Therefore, you need to focus on your professional qualifications only.
 Also, do not mention how good you are at social media networking or how many awards you have received in this field.

-The last part of a how to write a bio for work that will help you set yourself apart from others is to include a personal branding statement.
-The branding statement is what will allow you to connect with people in the work place.
+The last part of a how-to-write bio for work that will help you set yourself apart from others is to include a personal branding statement.
+The branding statement will allow you to connect with people in the workplace.
 Your professional title should communicate your unique abilities.
 It should also reflect your social media profiles so that potential employers and co-workers can see how you can be of service to them.